treeverse/lakeFS/design/open/hard-delete.md

 1. Write blob
 2. Write reference entry to the database as staged
 3. Add staged entry to database
+4. If entry exists in current staging token - mark old reference as deleted

 #### Stage Object